archivesspace/tech-docs/provisioning/solr.md

 AppConfig[:solr_url] = "http://localhost:8983/solr/archivesspace"
 ```

-If you are not running ArchivesSpace and Solr on the same server update
+If you are not running ArchivesSpace and Solr on the same server, update
 `localhost` to your Solr address.

 By default, on startup, ArchivesSpace will check that the Solr configuration